fredshone/caveat/README.md

 `caveat batch --help`

-Train and report on a batch of runs using a special batch config `caveat batch configs/toy_batch.yaml`.
+Train and report on a batch of runs using a batch config `caveat batch configs/toy_batch.yaml`.
 Batch allows comparison of multiple models and/or hyper-params as per the batch config.

 `caveat nrun --help`

 Run and report the variance of n of the same run using `caveat nrun configs/toy_run.yaml --n 3`.
 The config is as per a regular run config but `seed` is ignored.

+`caveat report --help`

+Evaluate the outputs of an existing run or batch (using `-b`).

 ## Data